 But can meditation be scary?
 Yes.

 Even then, I would finally like to address this fear, having gone through it myself over the past few years.
-It doesn’t matter now, if it can be proved or not.
-This isn’t an article to change your mind, if that’s why you’re here.

 WHY We Feel Scared During Meditation